- Medicare enrollment in Maryland surpassed one million people as of April 2018.

 By mid-2020, about 13 percent of people with Medicare in Maryland were enrolled in private plans (mostly Medicare Advantage plans, but also some Medicare Cost plans), while the other 87 percent were enrolled in Original Medicare.
 At that point, total private plan enrollment among Medicare beneficiaries nationwide had grown to 40 percent, but Medicare Advantage enrollment continues to be less popular in Maryland.

 The availability of Medicare Advantage plans in Maryland varies from one county to another.
-In St. Mary’s County, Maryland, there is just one Medicare Advantage plan available in 2020.
+In St. Mary’s County, there is just one Medicare Advantage plan providing service in 2020.
 But in Baltimore County and Montgomery County, there are 24 plans and 20 plans available, respectively.

 Medigap in Maryland